kingsamchen/KBase/README.md

 KBase is initially a toy project for fun, not aimd for cross-platform.

-Since I made these files by using Visual Studio 2013 on Windows 7, some facilities or infrastructures that do jeopardize library portability are inevitably employed.
+Since I build this project by using Visual Studio 2013 on Windows 7, some facilities or infrastructures that may jeopardize code portability to other compilers or platforms are inevitably employed.

+Including but not limited to

 - part of C++11 features
-- brand new APIs provided only since Windows Vista/7
+- brand new APIs firstly introduced by Windows Vista/7
 - un-portable CRT implementations, such as secured-string-manipulation functions

 Therefore, the **minimum** requirements are

 - Visual Studio 2013 on Windows 7 (32/64-bit)
-- GNU C++ that supports C++11 on cygwin might possibly be used if non-portable part was replaced with standard counterparts or your own implementations.
+- GNU C++ that supports C++11 on cygwin could possibly be used if non-portable part was replaced with standard counterparts or your own implementations.

 ### Installation